biz9framework/biz9-core/README.md

 #### <a id="delete_sql"></a>delete_sql
 ```
 Description:
-    Delete a list of data items from database.
+    Delete a list of data items from the database.
 Delete by sql;
 Param:
     none
         type: none;